 The two stickpins you see in the photos below have been tucked in the underside of the box lid since the war and were returned this way to the US by a Vet.
-The DLV was phased out and is a nice piece to help date this early egg-shaped Assman combined pilot observer badge.
-The box is featured in THE GERMAN LUFTWAFFE PILOT and COMBINED PILOT and OBSERVER BADGES OF WORLD WAR II by Sebastien Talbot on page 548.
+There is an early stickpin from the Ring Deutscher Flieger which was a precursor to the DLV and was disbanded in 1933 along side a Luftwaffe eagle stickpin to help date this early egg-shaped Assman combined pilot observer badge.
+This exact box is featured in THE GERMAN LUFTWAFFE PILOT and COMBINED PILOT and OBSERVER BADGES OF WORLD WAR II by Sebastien Talbot on page 548.

 Finding a Panzer badge by Friedrich Orth of Vienna is hard enough but to find one in the condition that this one is in is practically impossible.
 Even for a zinc badge, this one is just gorgeous and was a gift from a good friend of mine.
 It would be VERY hard to upgrade this example.